Whirling injections, surjections, and other functions between finite sets: Whirling on restricted growth words

+We finish the paper by considering whirling on the set of RG-words corresponding to \emph{noncrossing} partitions.

-\begin{defn} A partition of $[n]$ is said to be \textbf{noncrossing} if whenever $i<j<k<\ell$, it is not the case that $i$ and $k$ belong to one block of $\pi$ with $j$ and $\ell$ belonging to another block.
-A \textbf{noncrossing RG-word} is an RG-word whose corresponding partition is noncrossing.
+\begin{defn} A partition of $[n]$ is said to be \dfn{noncrossing} if whenever $i<j<k<\ell$, it is \emph{not} the case that $i$ and $k$ belong to one block of $\pi$ with $j$ and $\ell$ belonging to another block.
+It is well-known that the number of noncrossing partitions of $[n]$ is given by the Catalan number $C_n=\frac{1}{n+1}\binom{2n}{n}$ and that the number of noncrossing partitions of $[n]$ into $k$ blocks is given by the Narayana number $N(n,k)=\frac{1}{n}\binom{n}{k}\binom{n}{k-1}$.
+A \dfn{noncrossing RG-word} is an RG-word whose corresponding partition is noncrossing.
 Let $\rgnc(n,k)$ and $\rgnc(n)$ denote the sets of all noncrossing RG-words in $\rg(n,k)$ and $\rg(n)$ respectively. \end{defn}